awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-lifecycleconfig-rule-noncurrentversiontransition.md

 # Amazon S3 Bucket NoncurrentVersionTransition<a name="aws-properties-s3-bucket-lifecycleconfig-rule-noncurrentversiontransition"></a>

-`NoncurrentVersionTransition` is a property of the [Amazon S3 Bucket Rule](aws-properties-s3-bucket-lifecycleconfig-rule.md) property that describes when noncurrent objects transition to a specified storage class\.
+`NoncurrentVersionTransition` is a property of the [Rule](aws-properties-s3-bucket-lifecycleconfig-rule.md) property that describes when noncurrent objects transition to a specified storage class\.

-## Syntax<a name="w4ab1c21c10d180c13c86b5"></a>
+## Syntax<a name="w13ab1c21c10d204c13c86b5"></a>

 ### JSON<a name="aws-properties-s3-bucket-lifecycleconfig-rule-noncurrentversiontransition-syntax.json"></a>